-David Laundy, a spokesperson for the Canadian Tobacco Manufacturers' Council, said that if the government is eventually successful in suing the companies, the Canadian companies won't be able to afford to pay the billions of dollars being sought.26 Citigroup, one of the world's largest banks, says the B.C. suit, if successful, has a chance to bankrupt BAT's Canadian business (Imperial Tobacco).27 But Colin Hansen, B.C.'s former health services minister, said he feels little sympathy for tobacco companies or for their claims of lack of money.
-"I'd like to see them go out of business," Hansen said.28 The case was watched closely by other provinces and there are now five provinces (Newfoundland, Nova Scotia, New Brunswick, Manitoba and Saskatchewan) that have passed, or are in the process of passing, virtually identical health care costs recovery legislation.
-So far, however, B.C. is the only government with a health-care costs recovery lawsuit before the courts.
+David Laundy, a spokesperson for the Canadian Tobacco Manufacturers' Council, said that if the government is eventually successful in suing the companies, the Canadian companies won't be able to afford to pay the billions of dollars being sought.
+26 Citigroup, one of the world's largest banks, says the B.C. suit, if successful, has a chance to bankrupt BAT's Canadian business (Imperial Tobacco).
+27 But Colin Hansen, a former B/C/ health services minister, said he feels little sympathy for tobacco companies or for their claims of lack of money.
+"I'd like to see them go out of business," Hansen said.
+28 The case was watched closely by other provinces, and there are now five provinces (Newfoundland, Nova Scotia, New Brunswick, Manitoba and Saskatchewan) that have passed virtually identical health care costs recovery legislation.